Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Results

 In the \textbf{PPG} cases shown in Figure \ref{fig:PPG}, the plunge, pitch, and gust amplitudes are all varied proportionally to each other.
-Since all three components are varied to have equal magnitude, the linear theory yields a constant value across the parametric range, while the LES results vary.
-These LES measurements of unsteady lift amplitude are underpredicted by the linear theory.
-When examining the phase plot, we see that the LES and theoretical phase difference is approximately invariant across the range of amplitudes.
+Since all three components are varied to have equal magnitude, the linear theory yields a constant value across the parametric range, while the simulation results vary.
+These numerical results for the unsteady lift amplitude are underpredicted by the linear theory.
+When examining the phase plot, we see that the simulation and theoretical phase difference is approximately invariant across the range of amplitudes.
 We note here that this phase difference is closer to that observed in the G cases than the PP cases, and thus the mechanism might be most related to phase uncertainty in the gust impingement.

 Part of the phase shift attributed to the differing inputs for the G, PPG, and even the FR and FRn cases may arise from uncertainty in how and when the airfoil ``feels'' the impinging gust.
 While we assume that the phase is referenced to the gust where it reaches the quarter-chord point on the airfoil, this is not an imposed condition -- it is extrapolated from the advection velocity and distance from the inlet boundary.
 Even if the gust reaches the quarter-chord point at the specified phase far above and below the airfoil, the nonzero thickness of the airfoil may affect the gust encounter such that the phase of the lift response does not match the idealized theoretical prediction.
 The airfoil pitching and plunging motions, are, however, imposed directly on the airfoil, and thus have much less uncertainty in the phase of the lift response.
 Therefore, it is not unexpected that cases involving a salient gust forcing (particularly the G cases) would demonstrate a phase offset relative to the theoretical results.